Aquaman stopping◊ an army's actions simply by arriving on the battlefield. Don't even think about picking a fight with the king indeed.

 Silver Age!Aquaman made a hospital to help injured fish.

 Justice League Tower of Babel.
-The entire League, aside from Batman, is hit with tricks and death traps by Ra's Al Ghul that he stole plans of from Batman and modified to be more lethal.
+The entire League, aside from Batman, is hit with tricks and death traps by Ra's Al Ghul that he stole plans for from Batman and modified to be more lethal.
 In Aquaman's case, he's hit with a version of Scarecrow's fear gas that causes him to fear water, meaning he would eventually die from staying out of it.
 But he manages to power through and overcome the fear, and then goes on to rescue the rest of the Justice League (minus Superman was only hit with Red Kryponite that drove him away from Earth till it wore off).